PavriLab/IgH_VDJ_MutPE/README.md

 # MutPE

 The pipeline is structured as a Bash script that calls other scripts and submits jobs to the SLURM scheduler.
+Within the script, different sets of tasks are grouped as modules that can be enebled or disabled to facilitate partial reruns.

 # Dependencies